Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --compute_program COMPUTE_PROGRAM, -t COMPUTE_PROGRAM
                             Which feature you want to predict, please assign "TSS" or "processing_site".
 Default is TSS.
-      --compare_transcript_assembly COMPARE_TRANSCRIPT_ASSEMBLY, -ta COMPARE_TRANSCRIPT_ASSEMBLY
+      --compare_transcript_files COMPARE_TRANSCRIPT_FILES [COMPARE_TRANSCRIPT_FILES ...], -ta COMPARE_TRANSCRIPT_FILES [COMPARE_TRANSCRIPT_FILES ...]
-                            If the folder of transcript gff file is provided, this function will compare TSS and transcript to obtain the overlap information.
+                            If the paths of transcript gff files are provided, this function will compare TSS and transcript to obtain the overlap information.
 Default is False.
       --fuzzy FUZZY, -fu FUZZY
                             If --compare_transcript_assembly is provided, please
                             assign the fuzzy for comparing TSS and transcript